-Absolute measures of dispersion include the range, the quartile deviation, the mean deviation, and the standard deviation and variance.
-Absolute measure of dispersion use the original units of data, and are most useful for understanding the dispersion within the context of your experiment and measurements.
+Absolute measures of dispersion use the original units of data, and are most useful for understanding the dispersion within the context of your experiment and measurements.

-Relative measures of dispersion are calculated as ratios or percentages; for instance, one relative measure of dispersion is the ratio of the standard deviation to the mean.
+Relative measures of dispersion are calculated as ratios or percentages; for example, one relative measure of dispersion is the ratio of the standard deviation to the mean.
 Relative measures of dispersion are always dimensionless, and they are particularly useful for making comparisons between separate data sets or different experiments that might use different units.
 They are sometimes called coefficients of dispersion.

-Some Commonly Used Measures of Relative Dispersion/Absolute Dispersion
+Some Commonly Used Measures of Relative Dispersion / Absolute Dispersion

 The simplest measure of absolute dispersion is the range.
 This is just the upper limit minus the lower limit; the largest data point minus the smallest.
 We can write this as R = H – L.

 For example, if a data set consisted of the points 2, 4, 5, 8, and 18, the range would be 18 – 2 = 16.

 The analogous relative measure of dispersion is the coefficient of range.
 This is given by (H – L)/(H + L).
 For our example data set, it would be the ratio (18 – 2)/(18 + 2), so (16/20) or 4/5.

 The standard deviation is a more complicated measure of absolute dispersion, you could calculate it by squaring the difference between each data point and the mean, summing those squares, dividing by a number that is one less than the number of your data points, and then taking the square root of that.
 Since your values are squared and in the end the square root is taken again, the standard deviation is given in the your original units of measure.